enriquepablo/peer/doc/remote-auth.rst

 that file.

 With djangosaml2 you just put the same information in the Django local_settings.py file under the SAML_CONFIG option.
+Check out the ``local_settings.example`` file in the root of the project.
 Following is a typical configuration for protecting a PEER instance:

 .. code-block:: python